apache/doris/new-docs/en/data-table/advance-usage.md

 Here we introduce some of Doris's advanced features.

-## Table 1 Structural Change
+## Table  Structural Change

-Schema of the table can be modified using the ALTER TABLE command, including the following modifications:
+Schema of the table can be modified using the [ALTER TABLE COLUMN](../sql-manual/sql-reference-v2/Data-Definition-Statements/Alter/ALTER-TABLE-COLUMN.html) command, including the following modifications:

 * Additional columns
 * Delete columns